janosrusiczki/rusiczki.net/_posts/2018-01-25-use-travis-to-build-and-deploy-your-jekyll-site-via-ssh.markdown

 I'd say it's pretty self explanatory.

-Don't forget to add `vendor` to your `exclude:` list in Jekyll's *\_config.yml* or else all hell will break loose.
+Don't forget to add `rake` and `html-proofer` to your *Gemfile* to be able to run the build on Travis.
+Also don't forget to add `vendor` to your `exclude:` list in Jekyll's *\_config.yml* or else all hell will break loose.
+I warned you.

-After pushing to the master branch the project will successfully build.
+After pushing to the master branch the project should successfully build.

 ## Deploy

 On to the deploy part which is based on [this article](https://oncletom.io/2016/travis-ssh-deploy/).

-In this step we'll be deploying the *\_site* directory which we generated during the previous step to our server via a secure SSH connection.
-For this we'll need to generate an RSA key pair, add the public key as trusted on our hosting server and give Travis the private key.
+In this step we'll be deploying the *\_site* directory which we generated during the previous step to our hosting server via a secure SSH connection.
+For this we'll need to generate an RSA key pair, add the public key as trusted to our hosting server and give Travis the private key.
 Wait, what?
 But how do we protect it from the public eye?
-Never fear, Travis provides us the means to encrypt it.
-This can be done by using the [travis utility](https://github.com/travis-ci/travis.rb) which we'll have to install to our local machine by running `gem install travis`.
+Never fear, Travis provides us withe the means to encrypt it.
+This can be done by using the [travis utility](https://github.com/travis-ci/travis.rb) which has to be install to the local machine by running `gem install travis`.

 Let's get to work!

-First of all it is recommended to create a separate deploy user on the hosting server and set the directory which the site is served from writable by this user.
-Then generate the RSA keypair by running the following command in the project's directory on your local machine:
+First of all it is recommended to create a separate deploy user on the hosting server and set the directory which the site is served from to be writable by this user.
+Then generate the RSA keypair by running the following command in the project's directory on the local machine:

     $ ssh-keygen -t rsa -b 4096 -C 'build@travis-ci.org' -f ./deploy_rsa